SoCal Pro Series: Rancho Santa Fe - USTA Southern California

 Pre-Qualifying

-Rancho Santa Fe Pre-Qualifier – May 16-18RANCHO SANTA FE TENNIS CLUB
+Rancho Santa Fe Pre-Qualifier – May 22-24

-REGISTRATION CLOSES MAY 11
+REGISTRATION OPENS MARCH 11

 Wild Card Requests

-Players seeking a wild card entry into any 2025 SoCal Pro Series event must review the rules and guidelines for wild card requests.
+Players seeking a wild card entry into any 2026 SoCal Pro Series event must review the rules and guidelines for wild card requests.

 Wild cards can also be earned by junior players through competing at Southern California Junior Sectionals and the CIF Individual Championships.
-Click here to read more about junior wild card opportunities.

 Wild cards are available to citizens of the United States who are either (A) a legal Southern California Resident (primary residency) or (B) a full-time enrolled student at a Southern California college/university.
 This residency must be reflected on the USTA Player Profile at the time of registration for the event.